Numberz — Accounting, Tax & Virtual CFO

 HELP & STSL Repayments

 If you have a Higher Education Loan Program (HELP) debt, repayments are compulsory once your income exceeds the minimum repayment threshold.
-For FY26, these are the estimated rates:
+For FY26, these are the estimated rates based on ATO thresholds:

 Repayment Income (RI)Repayment Rate